 Applying the AGGREGATE formula for other operations, we have

 AGGREGATE in Excel Example – #2

 Suppose we have a table for the revenue generated on different dates from the different channels as given below

 Now, we want to check the revenue generated for different channels.
-So, when we apply the sum function we get the total revenue generated but in case if we want to check the revenue generated for Organic channel or direct channel or any other, when we apply filter for the same, the sum function will always give the total sum
+So, when we apply the sum function we get the total revenue generated but in case if we want to check the revenue generated for Organic channel or direct channel or any other, when we apply filters in excel for the same, the sum function will always give the total sum

 We want that when we filter the channel, we get the sum of the values that are visible, so instead of using the SUM function, we will use the AGGREGATE in excel in order to get the sum of the values that are visible when a filter is applied.